 Please note: Applications will be approved subject to sufficient funds being available.
-Projects can be short or long but all activity must be completed by 30th June 2017.
+Projects can be short or long but all activity must be completed by 30th June 2019.

 STAGE DATE

-Release of the 2017-2018 Community 22 nd June 2017
+Release of the 2018-2019 Community 3 rd September 2018

 Learning offer

-Invitations to submit applications for 26 th June 2017 - 14 th July 2017
+Invitations to submit applications for 3 rd September 2018 - 14 th September 2018

-delivery to commence August 2017
+delivery to commence September 2018

-Notification of results from Project Appraisal 23 rd July 2017
+Notification of results from Project 21 st September 2018

-Panel
+Appraisal Panel

-Contracts awarded WC 3 rd August 2017
+Contracts awarded W/C 24 th September 2018